Life in the Residence Halls

 The Berklee campus offers a number of dining options for students.
 Visit Berklee's dining page to learn more about dining locations, hours, and menus.

 In order to receive mail, you will need to use the address below.
 Packages addressed to your residence hall will be returned to sender.
+When having items sent to campus, please use the name associated with your student account versus a nickname or shortened version of your name.

 For fridge rentals, we recommend reaching out to New England Student Services, which offers fridge and microwave rentals as well as on-campus delivery and pick-up.
+All fridges must be 4.3 cubic feet or less.

 There is wireless internet access in all residence halls as well as on campus.
 Students can log in to the Berklee network using their OnePass credentials.